pratik-choudhari/AlgoCode/README.md

 3. Next up clone the forked repo on to the local machine using:<br>

     ``git clone <copied-fork-link>``

+4. It is critical to keep your [forked repository in sync the upstream](https://www.freecodecamp.org/news/how-to-sync-your-fork-with-the-original-git-repository/) repository so merge conflicts can be avoided:
+    ```
+    git remote add upstream https://github.com/pratik-choudhari/AlgoCode.git
+    git fetch upstream
+    git pull upstream master
+    git push
+    ```
 4. Create a seperate branch to work on:<br>

     The branch name must be selected according to the issue<br>